What does the word dharma mean?

 The common theme through all these definitions is an idea of a certain way of living and being that is aligned with the Grand Plan for humanity.

-And it’s not necessary to follow or belong to a particular religion or ethos to believe in this principle of optimum living and alignment.
+It’s not necessary to follow or belong to a particular religion or ethos to believe in this principle of optimum living and alignment.

 The definition that first led me this idea – and the one that inspired me to incorporate it into my life on a personal level and design Your Creative Dharma to help others do the same – simply relates to our unique calling in life.